-Working with files is a common operation in Python.
-Files can be used to store data outside of a program that can be referenced by a program in the future.
-When you’re working with files, you may encounter a situation where you want to create a new directory in which a file should be stored.
+Files let you store data outside a program that can be referenced by a program in the future.
+When you’re working with files, you may decide to create a new directory in which a file should be stored.

 That’s where the Python os module comes in.
 The os module includes two methods called os.mkdir() and os.mkdirs() which can be used to create directories in Python.

 This tutorial will explore how to create a directory in Python using the os.mkdir() and os.mkdirs() methods.
 We will also use a few examples to show how these methods work.

 Python os Refresher

 Before you can work with files in Python, you need to import the os module.
-The os module is built-in to Python and contains a number of methods that can be used to interface with a computer’s underlying operating system.
+The os module is built-in to Python.
+It contains a number of methods that can be used to interface with a computer’s underlying operating system.

 Python Create Directory

 The syntax for the os.mkdir() method is as follows:

 The os.mkdir() function takes in two parameters:

 - path is the file path at which you want to create your directory (required)